 I’m trying out a new, more long-form content on this blog – tell me what you think about it in the comments section below!
 This article explains one of the only cryptocurrency initiatives I find to be kind of level-headed – Basic Attention Token – and the browser that’s pretty tightly coupled with it, Brave.
 Note: If you just want to skip all the banter and download the hecking browser, click this.
 Preface As far as different cryptocurrencies go, there have been quite a few…Continue reading Enter the BRAVE new world of Chromium forks!

-Note: While this was originally posted around the Christmas of 2018, and some company or seller names might not be relevant as scammers come and go, the principles in this blog post seem to be valid since early 2000s to probably until 2038 (when the Internet ends due to the Epochalypse).
-For those of you, who don’t want to read any extra fluff, let me just offer you this extra-short version of my article in FAQ-form: Tis the season for gifts, and lots of y’all…Continue reading The Scary Anatomy of a Microsoft License Fraud
+Note: While this was originally posted around the Christmas of 2018, and some company or seller names might not be relevant as scammers come and go, the principles in this blog post seem to be valid from the early 2000s to probably until 2038 (when the Internet ends due to the Epochalypse).
+For those of you, who don’t want to read any extra fluff, let me just offer you this extra-short version of my article in FAQ form: Tis the season for gifts, and lots…Continue reading The Scary Anatomy of a Microsoft License Fraud

 This post describes the status of an ongoing issue in SharePoint Online, where the Managed Property “PictureThumbnailURL” will return null no matter what you do.
 This Managed Property is used for a few different use cases – most notably, Delve blog post’s hero or header photo’s URL is mapped to this property, as it’s meant to be used as a thumbnail picture in a number of rollups.
 In this article, I describe the investigation, mitigation, possible workarounds, and of course the current status of the…Continue reading Bug: “PictureThumbnailURL” always null in SharePoint Online Search results